-San Zeno Castle is located at the entrance of Val Passiria in exposed position.
+San Zeno Castle is located at the entrance of the Val Passiria in exposed position

 At the turn of the millennium the religious importance of the chapel diminished, and the building kept deteriorating.
 So in the 13th century a fortification was built under Meinhard II, who used it as seat for his reign.
 When Tirolo Castle in 1301 was destroyed by a fire, the seat of the Counts of Tyrol was transferred to San Zeno Castle.
 In 1347 Charles IV from the House of Luxembourg destroyed the castle and from this point of time it has no longer been rebuilt.